murfffi/zebra4j/README.md

 docker run murfffi/zebracli generate --help
 ```

-The image download is just 40 MB.
+The image download is just 14 MB.
 It is based on a GraalVM native-image build (for amd64 only).

-If you don't have Docker locally but have java, you can download
+If you don't have Docker locally but have Java, you can download
 <https://repo1.maven.org/maven2/io/github/murfffi/zebra4j/0.7/zebra4j-0.7-shaded.jar> to
 `zebra4j-bundle.jar` and run: